Kanalkampf: German strategy

-Diversion of effort was contrary to the German concept of Schwerpunktprinzip (concentration principle) and the Luftwaffe did not operate over Britain in force until after the Armistice of 22 June 1940.
+Dispersion of effort was contrary to the German concept of Schwerpunktprinzip (concentration principle) and the Luftwaffe did not operate over Britain in force until after the Armistice of 22 June 1940.
 When German bomber crews flew over Britain they did so at night; sorties were recorded in May and June 1940.
 When Britain rejected Hitler's demands, the Luftwaffe undertook preparations to neutralise the country and end the war.
-Luftflotte 2 (Air Feet 2) and Luftflotte 3 were transferred to France and Belgium.
+Luftflotte 2 (Air Feet 2) and Luftflotte 3 (Air Feet 3) were transferred to France and Belgium.
 In June and July, sporadic attacks were carried out at night, inland and along the east and southern coasts to keep civilians awake and to damage morale.
 The attacks were ill-directed and German intentions were not clear to the British.

 Night operations gave the Luftwaffe experience in using night navigation equipment, such at the Knickebein (crooked leg).
 By taking bearings and cross-bearings in the Battle of the Beams on German medium-wave transmitters, aircraft could find their position sufficiently accurately to make the discovery of landmarks easy.
 On the night of 6/7 June, the first Luftwaffe bomb to fall on Greater London was dropped on at Addington and small raids continued through the month.
 Thirteen airfields, sixteen factories and fourteen ports were attacked to little effect.
 Flying at low altitudes, the German bombers could be illuminated by searchlights.
 Two were shot down in June by anti-aircraft guns.
 The bombers began to fly higher and escape anti-aircraft fire.

 Operations against British sea communications did not appeal to Reichsmarschall Hermann Göring.
 In Göring's view, the Luftwaffe was not prepared for naval warfare and this strategy was tantamount to Blockade, which was put in effect against Britain from 18 July.
 The blockade required the co-operation of the Luftwaffe with the Kriegsmarine (German navy) but Göring ensured air assistance was not forthcoming.
 Göring loathed the navy and its Commander-in-Chief Großadmiral Erich Raeder.
 In Göring's eyes, Raeder and the navy represented the bourgeois clique of German society the National Socialist revolution had pledged to eliminate.
 The Reichsmarschall consistently refused to accept the navy's calls for assistance in the war against the Royal Navy and British commerce throughout the conflict.
 All of the directives issued to the Luftwaffe by the Oberkommando der Luftwaffe (OKL—High Command of the Air Force) or Oberkommando der Wehrmacht (OKW—Supreme High Command of the Armed Forces), stated that sea attacks on warships and shipping must take second place to "military objectives"; the OKW did not alter this view until February 1941.